PGBSNH20/ludo-v2-group-2/Documentation/LudoTests.md

 ![image](https://user-images.githubusercontent.com/56867894/119994342-cf795100-bfcc-11eb-8b67-f38f9f3da2c3.png)

-In the WinnersControllerTests I used In Memory also and as shown we are making a Get request for a specific player using its Id, so when we need to get the player with Id 1 we are expecting back a player object with an Id of 1, the test is expecting back a true value were it checks if the return player Id object is equal to 1.
+In the WinnersControllerTests I used In Memory also and as shown we are making a Get request for a specific winner using its Id, so when we need to get the winner with Id 1 we are expecting back a winner object with an Id of 1.
+So we store the winner object in result and we then check if the winner is you entered is equal the winner is we got back.